mmitropolitsky/SpringBootArchitecture/README.md

 ## Module Structure

 Spring Boot is comprised of several modules, each serving a different purpose.
-A high level overview of the module hierarchy is shown in *Figure 3*.
+A high-level overview of the module hierarchy is shown in *Figure 3*.

 ![Module Structure](figures/module_structure.PNG)

 ***Figure 3*** - Spring Boot high-level module structure.
-Overlapping indicates dependency between modules.
+Overlapping indicates a dependency between modules.

 - `spring-boot` is the main module, which provides features and methods that are used by the other modules of Spring Boot.
 For example, the ability to create applications with embedded web servers (e.g. Tomcat or Jetty).
 - `spring-boot-autoconfigure` is responsible for the *opinionated* configuration of a Spring Boot application based on the contents of the classpath.
 It is also base for other `autoconfigure` endpoints.
 - `spring-boot-actuator` provides the infrastructure and endpoints to monitor and audit applications.